-I. With reference to the SOURCE of this comfort, it is important to remark that the peace, and joy, and hope in which it consists, are severally ascribed in Scripture to each of the three Persons in the Godhead, and represented as flowing to us out of the various offices which they execute under the Covenant of Redemption.
-God himself is the author of this comfort - the inexhaustible fountain of his goodness being the source from which it proceeds; but it is not as the

-God of nature and providence - the Creator, Preserver, and Governor of the world - it is as the God of grace and redemption that He imparts it to his people.
-It is to God in his covenant relation as God in Christ - the reconciler and the Saviour of the guilty - that the apostle refers when he speaks of the God of hope, and as "the God of patience and consolation;" and more expressly still in another place, where he says,

-"Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies and the God of all comfort; who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, by the comfort with which we ourselves are comforted by God."

-As God is the author of this comfort, so it comes to us in and through Christ as the Mediator of the new covenant.
-He was sent "to preach peace to those who were far off, and to those who were near."
-He is himself "our peace," as he is "the propitiation for our sins."
-For "being justified by faith, we have peace with God through our Lord Jesus Christ; by whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God."
-Christ is "the Prince of Peace," and his Word is the "gospel of peace;" and he was sent at once to procure and to proclaim that reconciliation on which our peace, and joy, and hope depend: "He has anointed me to preach good tidings to the meek; he has sent me to bind up the broken-hearted" - "to comfort all who mourn; to appoint to those who mourn in Zion, to give them beauty for ashes, the oil of joy for mourning, and the garment of praise for the spirit of heaviness."

-And accordingly, both the Father and the Son are conjoined in the apostle's prayer - "Now may our Lord Jesus Christ himself, and God, even our Father, who has loved us, and given us everlasting consolation and good hope through grace, comfort your hearts and establish you in every good word and work." - But this comfort, flowing from God himself as its source, and through Christ the Mediator of the new covenant, as the channel by which it is conveyed to us, is applied to our hearts by the gracious agency and inward operation of the Holy Spirit.
-The apostle prays for the Roman converts, that they might be "filled with all peace and joy in believing, and abound in hope through the power of the Holy Ghost."

-And of the primitive believers, we read that they "walked in the fear of the Lord, and in the comfort of the Holy Ghost."
+With reference to the source of this comfort, it is important to remark, that the peace and joy and hope in which it consists are severally ascribed in Scripture to each of the three persons in the Godhead, and represented as flowing to us out of the various offices which they execute under the covenant of redemption.
+God himself is the author of this comfort, the in exhaustible fountain of his goodness being the source whence it proceeds; but it is not as the God of nature and providence, the Creator, Preserver, and Governor of the world; it is as the God of grace and redemption, that he imparts it to his people.
+It is to God in his covenant relation as God in Christ - the Reconciler and the Saviour of the guilty, that the apostle refers, when he speaks of him as 'the God of hope,' and as 'the God of patience and consolation;' and more expressly still in another place, where he says, 'Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies and the God of all comfort; who comforteth us in all our tribulation, that we may be able to comfort them which are in any trouble by the comfort wherewith we ourselves are comforted of God.'
+As God is the author of this comfort, so it comes to us in and through Christ, as the Mediator of the new covenant.
+He was sent 'to preach peace to them that were afar off, and to them that were near.'
+He is himself 'our peace,' as he is 'the propitiation for our sins;' for 'being justified by faith, we have peace with God through our Lord Jesus Christ; by whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.'
+Christ is 'the Prince of peace,' and his Word is the 'gospel of peace;' and he was sent at once to procure and to proclaim that reconciliation on which our peace and joy and hope depend: 'He hath anointed me to preach good tidings to the meek; he hath sent me to bind up the broken-hearted,' 'to comfort all that mourn; to appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, and the garment of praise for the spirit of heaviness.'
+And, accordingly, both the Father and the Son are conjoined in the apostle's prayer: 'Now our Lord Jesus Christ himself, and God, even our Father, which hath loved us, and given us everlasting consolation and good hope through grace, comfort your hearts and stablish you in every good word and work.'
+But this comfort, flowing from God himself as its source, and through Christ the Mediator of the new covenant as the channel by which it is conveyed to us, is applied to our hearts by the gracious agency and inward operation of the Holy Spirit.
+The apostle prays for the Roman converts that they might be 'filled with all peace and joy in believing, and abound in hope through the power of the Holy Ghost;' and of the primitive believers we read, that they 'walked in the fear of the Lord, and in the comfort of the Holy Ghost.'